makrai/notes/rothe1907-pretrainded-seq-gen.md

   or content words.
 We discarded the 500 most common words from the model generated and reference summaries, the rests were considered as rare or contnt
-* BERT SHARE and ROBERTA SHARE summaries are unequivocally better than RND 2 GPT summaries in terms of both automatic evaluations (ROUGE) and human evaluation
+* BERT SHARE and ROBERTA SHARE summaries are unequivocally better than RND 2 GPT
+  * in terms of both automatic evaluations (ROUGE) and human evaluation

 # 7 Related Work 12